Cross-Domain Multi-Task Learning for Sequential Sentence Classification in Research Papers: Results and Discussion

 \section{Results and Discussion}

 In this section, we present and discuss the experimental results for our proposed cross-domain multi-task learning approach for sequential sentence classification.
-The results for different variations of our approach as well as the baseline are depicted in Table~\ref{table:results}.
-The results are discussed in the following three subsections with regard to the unified approach without transfer learning (Section \ref{sec:notransfer}), with transfer learning (Section \ref{sec:transferinit}), and multi-task transfer learning (Section \ref{sec:transfermulti}).
+The results for different variations of our approach, the respective baselines, and for several state-of-the-art methods are depicted in Table~\ref{table:results}.
+The results are discussed in the following three subsections with regard to the unified approach without transfer learning (Section \ref{sec:notransfer}), with sequential transfer learning (Section \ref{sec:transferinit}), and multi-task learning (Section \ref{sec:transfermulti}).
 Section~\ref{sec:analysis_semantic_relatedness} analyses the semantic relatedness of classes for the four annotation schemes.